Edited by: Jessica Merritt

 The Conrad New York Midtown is part of Hilton Worldwide, which means that guests can earn or redeem Hilton Honors points, or use free night certificates from credit cards such as the Hilton Honors American Express Aspire Card.

-Despite holding Hyatt Globalist status and having a reservation at the Park Hyatt New York, I kept an eye on rates at the Conrad because I had 2 Free Weekend Night Award nights that I wanted to use.
+Despite holding Hyatt Globalist status and having a reservation at the Park Hyatt New York, I kept an eye on rates at the Conrad because I had 2 Free Night Awards that I wanted to use.
 The only problem was that no standard rooms were available, only suites ranging from 299,000 to 1,045,000 Hilton Honors points per night — no, thank you!

 Finally, about a week before our trip, some standard rooms opened up at 95,000 points per night, which meant I could redeem the free night certificates.